A couple of weeks back Andy Mahood posted an interesting question that cought my eye

-Is there a blog explaining report url params ?isdtp=mn shows report without headers, ?isdtp=nv shows no header and fewer colours #askforce— Andy Mahood (@andymahood) November 22, 2011
+Is there a hblog explaining report url params ?isdtp=mn shows report without headers, ?isdtp=nv shows no header and fewer colours #askforce— Andy Mahood (@andymahood) November 22, 2011

 It’s a question I’ve asked myself in the past, and while my experience with the isdtp param isn’t exhaustive I have managed to get it to do what I want on more than one occasion.